 Next, we work behind the scenes with the title insurance company, reviewing the title and underwriting the transaction.
 Sales, financing, and refinancing of commercial property requires different tools and processes.
 The client will be asked to explain the transaction so that we can effectively prepare the title commitment for the buyer and/or lender

 Buyers and their lenders usually require an ALTA/NSPS Land Title Survey (“ALTA Survey”) that we can obtain and review for them.
 An ALTA Survey combines a boundary survey by graphically showing and describing the physical outline of the land with the location of improvements, possible encroachments, easements, utilities, and research as to the title exceptions of record.
 ALTA Surveys provide important information necessary for producing a title insurance policy for a Buyer and their Lender as well as showing any potential issues with the land and the improvements.

 Working with the title report and surveyor, the legal description is finalized for the commitment, deed, loan documents and title insurance policy.
-In addition, the ALTA Survey, together with the title report, disclose any issues on the ground that need to be resolved on behalf of the client.
-These issues could be encroachments, fences offline, buildings existing into or from an adjoining parcel, roads, and utility easements running under or through buildings, access issues, and gaps and overlaps of boundary lines.
+In addition, the ALTA Survey and the title report disclose any issues on the ground that need to be resolved on behalf of the client.
+These issues could be encroachments, fences offline, buildings existing into or from an adjoining parcel, roads and utility easements running under or through buildings, access issues, and gaps and overlaps of boundary lines.
 We review the title and survey for the parties to find issues and then work to resolve them.

 Review Title Exceptions

 The new lender and/or buyer will want to review the title exceptions listed in the commitment and shown on the survey to determine what they will need from the title insurance company to become comfortable with the state of title to the property.
 There may be details that require special title insurance endorsements, such as access, same as survey, subdivision, etc. We work with the title insurance company to determine what steps need to be taken to provide the insured party with everything they need to proceed with the transaction.